 How motion detectors work

-Nuisance “trips,” such as blowing leaves or a passing car, can fool the detector and turn the lights on when you don’t want them.
+Nuisance “trips,” such as blowing leaves or a passing car, can fool the detector and turn the motion sensing lights on when you don’t want them.
 These can be annoying to both you and your neighbors, and in fact, some homeowners won’t install motion detector lights for this reason.
 However, you can solve most unwanted switching-on by adjusting the distance-range setting and by carefully aiming the sensor to limit its field of view.
 You can also narrow the field of view even more by applying tape to the sensor, as shown in Photo 7.
 If nuisance trips concern you, be sure to buy a light that has an adjustable distance/range setting, and an aimable detector unit as shown in Fig. A, Nos.
 1 and 3.

 Figure A: Motion detector and light styles

 There are many motion detector and motion sensor light styles to choose from.

 For best effectiveness, position a motion sensor light to cover the walks leading to your front and back doors and the driveway (see lead illustration).
 That way the lights will come on when you come home at night.
 You can also use them to light up decks, patios and any potentially hazardous locations such as around stairways and swimming pools.

 If improved security is a priority, position the motion sensored lights to cover all the approaches to your house, including fence gates, the patio door, the darker areas of your yard, and around trees and bushes.
 Good lighting can’t guarantee security, of course, but it’s one of the best low-cost ways to get unwanted intruders to back away.